MicroEJ/docs/Tutorials/tutorialCreateFirmwareFromScratch.rst

 Overview
 --------

-The next sections describes step by step how to build a MicroEJ Firmware that runs a HelloWorld MicroEJ Application on the emulated device.
+The next sections describe step by step how to build a MicroEJ Firmware that runs a HelloWorld MicroEJ Application on the emulated device.